-In this podcast episode, Sharon R. Lewin, AO, FRACP, PhD, FAHMS, and Arthur Kim, MD, discuss data on the potential use of monoclonal antibodies (mAb) for the prevention and treatment of COVID-19, including:
+Listen to Sharon R. Lewin, AO, FRACP, PhD, FAHMS, and Arthur Kim, MD, discuss exciting new data on the use of monoclonal antibodies for the treatment and prevention of COVID-19.

 Harvard Medical School